nnigmus/binancelist/README.md

 Binance Pair Coin List 2020

 With this list all coins of BTC and USDT pairs included.
+You can use on Tradingview list import or in diffrent projects.
+I will try to keep updated.

 Buy me a Cofee